im6/vanilla-snake/README.md

 - add confirmation if user click 'start' button before game over.

+## Note:
-### uploaded zip file may not be the latest version, demo site will hosting the
+Uploaded zip file may not be the latest version, demo site will host the latest code.
-latest code.
+Thanks for reviewing.